ZombiU: Release

 ZombiU was introduced during Ubisoft's press conference at E3 2012.
 A webcomic, written by Johnston and illustrated by Kev Crossley, was published on November 12 to promote the game.
 The 14-page comic, Z-14, was the game's prequel and linked ZombiU to the initial zombie outbreak.
-ZombiU was released on November 18, 2012 as a Wii U launch game.
+ZombiU was released on November 18, 2012, as a Wii U launch game.
 At release, European players could only purchase the game from 11 p.m. to 3 a.m. due to a Nintendo-imposed restriction.
 According to Nintendo of Europe, a German law required that games with mature content be purchased only at night.
 (Note: Nintendo of Europe was based in Germany, and the law affected its operation throughout Europe.)
 After negotiations with the German entertainment software self-regulating organization, the restriction was lifted in March 2013.
 A Wii U package with the game was released on February 13, 2013.
 In addition to the Wii U, its accessories, a Pro Controller and ZombiU, the package contained a downloadable copy of Nintendo Land and ZombiU artwork and developer commentary.

 Ubisoft executive Tony Key said that although the game was designed for the Wii U, the company might bring it to other platforms.
 Following several leaks, Ubisoft confirmed Zombi for PlayStation 4, Windows, and Xbox One.
 Developed by Straight Right (who had developed Mass Effect 3s Wii U version), it was released on August 18, 2015.
 The game is similar to the original, with minor updates and enhancements.
 Second-screen gameplay was moved to the main screen, only appearing when required.
-Although the cricket bat was the only melee weapon in ZombiU, Zombi added two weapons.
-The shovel has a longer range and the ability to hit more than one zombie at a time.
-The second (a nailed bat) inflicts more damage, has a higher critical-hit chance and can also hit more than one enemy at a time.
+While the cricket bat was the only melee weapon in ZombiU, Zombi added two more: a shovel with a longer range and the ability to hit more than one zombie at a time, and a nailed bat that inflicts more damage, has a higher critical-hit chance and can also hit more than one enemy at a time.
 Zombis flashlight can switch to a wider, further-reaching beam which uses more battery life and increases the risk of attracting zombies.
 The flashlight must be kept off for 30 seconds to recharge, requiring that its use be planned.
 Zombi has only the solo campaign, without local multiplayer or online single-player features.
 The boxed game was released on January 21, 2016.